-Phase Task Implementation Notes Phase II Take actions to reclaim "Closed and Decommissioned" travel routes that continue to receive vehicle traffic.
+Phase Task Implementation Notes Phase I Prepare for initial signing of network.
+As funding allows, this may include hiring seasonal trail ranger(s) or contracting for initial signing.
+Phase I Sign the travel route network with route markers and inventory maintenance and restoration needs.
+Mark obvious closed roads as closed.
+Prioritize by area.
+The principal goal is to make the open and limited travel routes more attractive than closed travel routes.
+Phase I Set up partnerships with existing local groups and clubs and local, county, State, and tribal government organizations.
+As needed/possible, recruit and train volunteers to establish patrols and place route markers.
+Greater public compliance with OHV regulations may be achieved over time by involving user groups for this task.
+End of Phase I Monitor compliance with the TMP route network.
+Publish an annual report online.
+The report could include pictures of some actions taken.
+End of Phase I Pursue funding for route reclamation.
+Establish restoration priorities using data from inventories and monitoring.
+Phase II Take actions to reclaim "Closed and Decommissioned" travel routes that continue to receive vehicle traffic.
 Timely reclamation of such routes would reduce the potential for continued use of those routes.
 Phase II Update travel network maps and re-publish as necessary.
 All Phases of Plan Monitor and maintain the open route network markers based on direction in this guide's sign plan.
 Phase II or III Install bulletin boards/kiosks at primary portals to public lands and where needed based on monitoring.
 Only install at non-portal sites if sites that require additional visitor information have been identified through monitoring.
 Phase III Explore options for completing a visitor survey for each TMA.